FAITH EVANGELICAL LUTHERAN CHURCH

 To sign up for a particular Sunday either sign up on the chart on the Foyer bulletin board or call Janet in the church office (215) 368-0240.

-Sunday School: Faith Evangelical Lutheran Church’s Sunday School hours are at 9:30am during the worship service.
+Sunday School: Faith Evangelical Lutheran Church new Sunday School hours will be at 9:30am during the worship service.

 We are looking forward in sharing Jesus’ love and word with your Child(ren).